zackmarkman/federated_learning/README.md

    - 0 means the server will aggregate all client models
    - 1 means the server will aggregate 2 client models at random

-The server will wait 30 seconds for clients to initialise and connect before starting FedAvg and the 100 communication rounds.

 Run a client with "python COMP3221_FLClient.py <Client-id> <Port-client> <Opt-method>"
  - Client-id is the client number
  - Port-client should start at 6001 and increment for each additional client
  - Opt-method should be set to 0 or 1
    - 0 runs the local model as gradient descent
    - 1 runs the local mode as mini-batch gradient descent

+The server will then wait 30 seconds for more clients to initialise and connect before starting FedAvg and the 100 communication rounds.

 In each communication round, clients will write their training loss and testing accuracy a local client<id>_log.txt file.